 You might also like Annie Sloan’s colourful Victorian house

-‘I’d forgotten how much Klee has influenced me until a recent visit to the “Making Visible” exhibition at Tate Modern (which runs until 9th March),’ says Annie.
-‘Seeing the Klee show spurred to me to produce new pieces.
-To my mind Klee was a great colourist and colour has always made a huge impact on me.
+‘I’d forgotten how much Klee has influenced me until a I visited to the Making Visible exhibition at Tate Modern in 2014′ says Annie.
+‘Seeing the show spurred to me to produce new pieces.
+To my mind Klee was a great colourist and colour has always made a huge impact on me.’

 - Find a chest with close fitting drawers to upcycle – junk shops and auction houses are good places to look.

 - Select two complementary colours for the top and bottom drawers.
-We opted for ‘Barcelona Orange’ and ‘Greek Blue’.
+We opted for Barcelona Orange and Greek Blue.

 - Starting with the bottom drawer, make gradual colour gradations using the two colours.
-For the bottom drawer we used ‘Greek Blue’ on its own, for the next drawer up we mixed in a small amount of ‘Barcelona Orange’ and so on, finishing with ‘Barcelona Orange’ on its own for the top drawer.
+For the bottom drawer we used Greek Blue on its own, for the next drawer up we mixed in a small amount of Barcelona Orange and so on, finishing with Barcelona Orange on its own for the top drawer.